First Jewish–Roman War: Last strongholds

-Lucius Flavius Silva succeeded Bassus and, during the winter of 72/73 (or possibly 73/74), led 8,000 troops—including Legio X Fretensis and auxiliaries—to besiege Masada, the last rebel stronghold.
+Lucius Flavius Silva succeeded Bassus and, during the winter of 72/73 (or possibly 73/74), led a force of about 8,000 troops—including Legio X Fretensis and auxiliaries—to besiege Masada, the last rebel stronghold.
 When its Sicarii defenders refused to surrender, he established siege camps and a circumvallation wall around the fort, along with a siege ramp, features that remain among the best-preserved examples of Roman siegecraft.
 The siege lasted between two and six months.
 According to Josephus, when it became evident that the last fortification would fall, Eleazar ben Yair, the leader of the rebels, delivered a speech advocating for collective suicide.
 He argued that this act would preserve their freedom, spare them from slavery, and deny their enemies a final victory.
-The rebels carried out the plan, with each man killing his own family before taking his own life.
+The rebels carried out the plan, each man killing his own family before taking his own life.
 When the Romans entered the fortress, they found that 960 of the 967 inhabitants had committed suicide.
 Only two women and five children survived, having concealed themselves in a cistern.
 Archaeological work at Masada uncovered eleven ostraca (one of which contained the name of Ben Yair, possibly used to determine the order of suicide), twenty-five skeletons of the defenders, ritual baths and a synagogue.
 Findings at the site support Josephus' account of the siege, though the mass suicide's historicity remains debated.
 (Note: As noted by classicist Louis Feldman, Josephus' account was contested for several reasons, including the strong discouragement of suicide by Jewish law and expectations of a last stand by the fighters.
-Historian Shaye J. D. Cohen suggested that while Josephus' mass suicide narrative likely has a factual basis, with some Sicarii indeed committing suicide, it was exaggerated for dramatic effect, serving as a polemic against the Sicarii and drawing inspiration from the Greco-Roman fascination with collective suicide.)
+Historian Shaye J. D. Cohen suggested that although Josephus' mass suicide narrative likely has a factual basis—some Sicarii indeed committing suicide—it was exaggerated for dramatic effect, serving as a polemic against the Sicarii and drawing inspiration from the Greco-Roman fascination with collective suicide.)